galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 - Postgres running
 - Galaxy running (managed by supervisord)

+When we first configured Galaxy, we used the setting `http: 0.0.0.0:8080`, which instructed uWSGI to handle the serving of Galaxy, and to process the HTTP requests itself.
+This has some overhead and is not as efficient as is desired in production.
+So we will set up a reverse proxy to handle the HTTP processing, and translate this into the more efficient uWSGI protocol.
+Additionally it can handle serving static files for us without the requests going through uWSGI, allowing it to spend more time on useful tasks like processing jobs.

-We're only missing a way to actually see Galaxy.
-For this, we use NGINX.
+For this, we will use NGINX.
 It is possible to configure Galaxy with Apache and potentially other webservers but this is not the configuration that receives the most testing.

 > ### {% icon hands_on %} Hands-on: NGINX
 >
-> 1. Add the role `geerlingguy.nginx` to your playbook and have it run as root.
+> 1. Edit your `group_vars/galaxyservers.yml`, we will update the line that `http: 0.0.0.0:8080` to be `socket: 127.0.0.1:8080`.
+This will cause uWSGI to only respond to uWSGI protocol, and only to requests originating on localhost.
 >
+> 2. Add the role `geerlingguy.nginx` to your playbook and have it run as root.
+>
-> 2. We need to configure the virtualhost.
+> 3. We need to configure the virtualhost.
 This is a slightly more complex process as we have to write the proxying configuration ourselves.
 This may seem annoying, but it is often the case that sites have individual needs to cater to, and it is difficult to provide a truly generic webserver configuration.
 >
 >    Add the following to your group variables file:
 >    {% raw %}